After Burner: Legacy

-Sequels and related games

 Although the After Burner brand was long dormant, Sega created a number of aerial combat games centered on the F-14 Tomcat with many similar features, which are frequently regarded as part of the series.
 These include G-LOC: Air Battle and its sequel Strike Fighter (later rebranded After Burner III in its home release).
 Later games associated with the series include Sky Target (which retained similar gameplay and presentation to the original, but with the addition of 3D graphics) and Sega Strike Fighter (an arcade flight combat game which featured free-roaming movement, boasting similar music but with an F/A-18 Hornet as the main plane).

 In 2006, Sega released a new sequel on Sega Lindbergh hardware, After Burner Climax, the first arcade game to bear the brand since After Burner II.

 After Burner Climax was later ported to Xbox Live Arcade and PSN.
 It was followed by the spin-off After Burner: Black Falcon for the PSP in 2007.
 After Burner Climax was de-listed in December 2014, leaving the game no longer available for purchase, only to be brought back in March 2019 to digital mobile platforms for free, with ads, under the Sega Forever brand.

 In Japan, After Burner II was released on the PlayStation 2 as part of the Sega Ages classic series.

 M2 ported After Burner II in Sega's 3D Classics series to the Nintendo 3DS eShop in Japan on 2013 and worldwide in 2015.
 This version is faithful to the original arcade game with additions, including Touch Controls and screen layouts that resemble the Upright as well as the Commander and Deluxe cabinets.
 An unlockable new Special mode was also added, which used a time-slowing "Burst" system similar to After Burner Climax, and featured a different story and altered stages.
 This mode has no stage select or continues, and instead depends on frequent acquisition of extra lives over the course of the game in order to complete it.